Up 'n' Under (film)

-Up 'n' Under is a 1998 film adaptation of the John Godber play of the same name.
+Up 'n' Under is a British 1998 film adaptation of the John Godber play of the same name.

 John Godber scripted and made his directorial debut with this adaptation of his play.
 The film was shot in Cardiff, Wales.
-It stars Gary Olsen, Richard Ridings, Samantha Janus, Ralph Brown, and Neil Morrissey.
+It stars Gary Olsen, Richard Ridings, Samantha Janus, Ralph Brown, Adrian Hood and Neil Morrissey.

 Plot

 Up 'n' Under follows the story of an inept pub team from the 'Wheatsheaf Arms' in a rugby league sevens competition in Kingston upon Hull in England.
 Ex-pro Arthur's only passions in life are his wife and rugby league.
 When he hears about the 'Cobblers Arms' pub team and their corrupt manager, Arthur bets his life savings with Reg Welch that he can train any team to beat them.

 However, the 'Wheatsheaf Arms' can only muster a side of five whose pride lies in their unbroken record of defeat.
 The pitifully unfit set of men have to accept the help of a coach, who just happens to be a woman.
 Hazel solidifies their resolve and raises questions of their character.

 They have to struggle through adversity, come up triumphant and become a team.
 They are given a bye to the final of the competition where they have to play The Cobblers.